rebhi-2002/ReactJS/README.md

 | redux-thunk                 | `^2.4.2`  |                 [![npm](https://img.shields.io/npm/v/redux-thunk)](https://www.npmjs.com/package/redux-thunk)                 |

 ### Start Development

+Now that you have everything set up, you can start developing your React application.
+Here are some initial steps to help you get going:

 Now you can start development and explore the ReactJS project.
 Use the examples and files within the project to understand how to use ReactJS to build dynamic user interface applications.